Setsunai/Scouting-Gamemode/README.md

 - Survival friendly trigger
 - Moves player back to their original location when returning to survival
 - Spawn location safety check before returning to survival

-### Planned Features
-- Recursive teleporting for when the player is not loading the original chunks